 - 1. For the time period from 2020 2050, the full suite of CLNR smart technologies is predicted to reduce distribution network reinforcement costs by between £3.25bn and £17.7bn dependent on the uptake rate of LCTs. - 2.
+A possible further reduction of at least £500m has been identified for the period from 2020 to 2050 based on better load profile data for LCTs.
+The extra diversity in electricity use observed in the project needs to be compared with others' work and stress tested to consider how it could be affected by more severe winter periods.
+For example, the Low Carbon London project reported the potential for significant increase in peak heat pump consumption associated with the coldest weather periods due mainly to a loss of diversity.

-A possible further reduction of at least £500m from 2020- 2050 based on better load profile data for LCTs has been identified.
-This learning will be added into the Transform Model governance process for further consideration by the DNOs. - 3.
-Between 2020 and 2050, payments associated with DSR flexibility of between £1.3bn and £7bn are predicted to be made by DNOs to I&C customers. - 4.
+This learning is to be considered by DNOs through the Transform Model governance process.

+- 3. Between 2020 and 2050, payments associated with DSR flexibility of between £1.3bn and £7bn are predicted to be made by DNOs to I&C customers. - 4.
 Over the time period 2020 to 2050, a reduction in emissions of between 10.8MtCO2 and 32.5MtCO2 is predicted. - 5.
 The major smart grid technologies which appear most likely to succeed include: - a.
 EAVC HV Regulator; - b.
 EAVC Distribution OLTC; - c.
 DSR for I&C customers; - d.
-RTTR for primary and secondary Transformers; and - e.
-RTTR for EHV and HV Overhead Lines.

-- 6. Energy storage remains an expensive technology for DNOs but could become competitive for an Energy Service Company in a few years' time. - 7.
-There is further scope for substantial savings from the learning of this project in some areas, this will require further work.
+RTTR for Primary and Secondary Transformers; and - e.
+RTTR for EHV and HV Overhead Lines. - 6.
+Energy storage is currently an expensive technology for DNOs but could become competitive in a few years' time for an Energy Services Company that is able to offer multiple services. - 7.
+There is potential scope for additional savings from the learning of this project in some areas subject to further work.
 These areas include: - a.
-A review of Engineering Recommendation P27 where we are recommending new rating values for OHLs on redundant circuits. - b.
-Time of Use Tariffs for DSR for domestic customers, this will require further research, development and regulatory review. - 8.
+A review of Engineering Recommendation P27 where we are considering new rating values for OHLs on redundant circuits, which will require acceptance by the industry and the HSE in respect of acceptability under the ESQCR regulations. - b.
+Time of Use Tariffs for DSR for domestic customers, which will require further research and development to identify a tariff more certain to reduce peak loading on the day of greatest network peak demand and a regulatory review of requirements for energy suppliers to pass on the tariff signals. - 8.
 In addition to the network benefits, resulting from capital investment savings quantified above, the CLNR project has helped to keep the UK in the vanguard of smart technology development and this will undoubtedly lead to opportunities for job creation and carbon reduction.